bryan-at-looker/embed-sdk-sko-markdown/section5.md

 }
 ```

-Import in `demo.ts` at the top with the other imports.
+Import in `demo.ts` at the top with the other imports:

 ```js